GensaGames/LinkedListView/README.md

   <type>aar</type>
 </dependency>
 ```

+## Basic Usage
 Main view that extend ScrollView and hold all child views, as simple ListView - LinkedListView.
-All views managing takes LinkedListView.Adapter, that works as simple Android ArrayAdapter(SimpleAdapter, etc.).
+All views managing takes LinkedListView.Adapter, he works as simple Android ArrayAdapter(SimpleAdapter, etc.).
 Some example of base initializing.

 ```
 LinkedListView listView = new LinkedListView (getContext());